ATHIRAKDINESH/ATHIRAKDINESH/README.md

 - 👋 Hola, I’m Athira
-- 👀 I’m interested in Data and the story it can unfold
+- 👀 I’m interested in Data and the tales of the world it can unfold
 - 🌱 I’m currently learning phyton for Data science
 - 📫 Please feel free to reach out to me at athiradinesh2398@gmail.com
 - ⚡ Fun fact: I love to read fantasy novels (Sarah J Maas) and watch Anime(Naruto)